best fort lauderdale real estate agent

 How Much For Lawn and Pool Maintenance?

 Somewhat negotiable, but for your budgets and projections I would add in $100 per month for Lawn and $175 per month for Pool Cleaning.
 Pools require more than Cleaning.
 Pools filters and pool heaters run constantly and will require occasional repair.
-To be through I'd either add in another $1,000 annually or add another $100 to your monthly.
+To be thorough I'd either add in another $1,000 annually or add another $100 to your monthly.

 Is There Any Special Permitting?